Set up your ViSenze account

 description.
 You may filter your search results based on any of the fields in the schema of the images.
 You may also retrieve and display any of this data to end users as product details or filter options.
 Please refer to the schema fields requirement section for a detailed explanation.

-If you are using our FTP upload or Data API, then it is mandatory to configure your schema before.
+If you are using our SFTP upload or Data API, then it is mandatory to configure your schema before.
 Please note that the schema fields that are not defined prior to the upload will not be indexed even though they are presented in your datafeed or Data API.

 The schema configuration is optional (though recommended) if you use our CSV upload function on ViSenze Dashboard.
 In this case, our system will automatically identify the fields in the CSV file you upload and show you a confirmation screen to set up your schema.